The Rats of Tobruk (film): Cast

-Production

 Development

-Chauvel made the film as a follow up to his enormously popular Forty Thousand Horsemen (1940).
-Like that movie, it follows three friends overseas to war, and starred Grant Taylor and Chips Rafferty.
+Chauvel made the film to follow his enormously popular Forty Thousand Horsemen (1940).
+Like that movie, it follows three friends overseas to war, starring Grant Taylor and Chips Rafferty.

-In September 1941 Chauvel announced his follow up movie would have the background of the wool industry.
-That seemed to change and in November 1942 Chauvel announced plans to make a film about the Rats of Tobruk.
+In September 1941, Chauvel announced his follow-up movie would have the background of the wool industry.
+That seemed to change, and in November 1942, Chauvel announced plans to make a film about the Rats of Tobruk.
 He spent a year researching and writing, and securing government cooperation.

-In July 1943 Variety reported Charles Munro would help finance two films of Chauvel, Rats of Tobruk and Fuzzy-wuzzies.
+In July 1943, Variety reported Charles Munro would help finance two films of Chauvel, Rats of Tobruk and Fuzzy-wuzzies.
+(The latter would never be made.)

 Financing was obtained from Hoyts, RKO-Radio, and Commonwealth Film Laboratories.
-Production of the movie was even announced in The New York Times.
+The movie's production was even announced in The New York Times.

+Casting

+In October 1943, it was announced that Grant Taylor, Peter Finch and Chips Rafferty would play the lead roles.
+They were all serving in the Australian army and played their parts on leave.

-Mary Gay was working as a clerk in a department store when discovered in a talent quest and cast in the role of the nurse who romances Peter Finch.
+Mary Gay was working as a clerk in a department store when discovered in a talent quest and cast as the nurse who romances Peter Finch.

 Shooting

-Shooting took place in late 1943.
-Taylor, Rafferty and Finch were all serving in the Australian army and played their parts on leave.
+Shooting started in November 1943 with the first scenes shot at Cronulla Beach, standing in for the perimeter of Tobruk.

 A set representing the town of Tobruk was constructed in a field near Camden.
 Underground firing posts and dugouts were reconstructed in the studio of Commonwealth Film Laboratories.
-The Cronulla sandhills stood in for the African desert, and battle scenes were shot there at nighttime.
-Watson's Bay was used to shoot scenes of Australian soldiers embarking by boat.
+The Cronulla sandhills stood in for the African desert, and battle scenes were shot at nighttime.
+Watsons Bay was used to shoot scenes of Australian soldiers embarking by boat.

 The New Guinea sequences were shot at Lamington Plateau, near the crash site of the 1937 Stinson plane.
-(That wreck had been discovered by Bernard O'Reilly who inspired Chauvel's later film, Sons of Matthew.)
+(That wreck had been discovered by Bernard O'Reilly, who inspired Chauvel's later film, Sons of Matthew.)
 Army photographers also shot real-life footage in Papua for use in the movie.
 Filipino boxer Tony Villa plays the Japanese soldier who fights Grant Taylor at the end.

 Captured German and Italian weaponry was used throughout filming.
-In 1943, the 3rd Army Tank Battalion was equipped with a squadron of Australian built Sentinel AC1 tanks which had been modified to resemble German tanks.
+In 1943, the 3rd Army Tank Battalion was equipped with a squadron of Australian-built Sentinel AC1 tanks, which had been modified to resemble German tanks.
 The army provided advisers who had served in Tobruk.